artszew/Python-apps/README.md

 - the form allows you to select the Wikipedia language versions from which the user would like to compare articles (also based on the API of existing language versions),
 - the form allows the user to select a date range, with simple validation that these are not dates from the future, and that the end date is later than the start date,
 - the names of articles are automatically translated into the languages ​​of the language versions that have been selected,
-- the chart was created using the Boteh library and has 3 interactions - date slicer, filtering with extinction after clicking the entry name on the legend and zooming,
+- the chart was created using the Bokeh library and has 3 interactions - date slicer, filtering with extinction after clicking the entry name on the legend and zooming,
 - data on the number of article views on individual days is also available in the table below the chart and can be downloaded in _csv_ format.

 The last one - WikiApp - is hosted on free hosting (so it may take a while to load after the first launch) and is available at: https://visualizationtask4.onrender.com/